mssssss123/UltraRAG/README.md

 </p>

 ---

+*Latest News* 🔥

+- [2025.08.28] 🎉 Released UltraRAG 2.0!
+UltraRAG 2.0 is fully upgraded: build high-performance RAG with just a few dozen lines of code, empowering researchers to focus on ideas and innovation!

+---
 ## UltraRAG 2.0: Accelerating RAG for Scientific Research

 Retrieval-Augmented Generation (RAG) systems are evolving from early-stage simple concatenations of “retrieval + generation” to complex knowledge systems integrating **adaptive knowledge organization**, **multi-turn reasoning**, and **dynamic retrieval** (typical examples include *DeepResearch* and *Search-o1*).
 However, this increase in complexity imposes high engineering costs on researchers when it comes to **method reproduction** and **rapid iteration of new ideas**.